Kiyose Sunflower Festival 2018

 The problem of choosing the right lens

-I took two lenses, the Fujifilm 10-24 and 55-200 for my X-T2.
+I took two lenses, the Fujifilm 10-24 and Fujinon 55-200 for my X-T2.
 The shorter lens would be the best performer, I thought.
 How wrong I was!
 I shot at 10 mm and f8, thinking that would yield sharp results.

 Smiling couple waving from a field of yellow sunflowers with houses behind at the Kiyose Sunflower Festival.